All Episodes

 How do we know that?

-And indeed, these arguments, these archetypal arguments are suggesting a divine and sublime pattern as surely as a triangle, a fractal, or a spiral, or the molecular ballet that we discover when intrepidly devouring the subatomic world.
+And indeed, these arguments, these archetypal arguments are suggesting a divine and sublime pattern as surely as a triangle, a fractal or a spiral or the molecular ballet that we discover when intrepidly devouring the subatomic world that suggests divine intelligence, order, telos, a plan.

-And it's interesting because when you, there is a kind of collapse, I've experienced it, and going, well, what I'm going to do is I'm going to put aside all of my, not put aside, I'm going to gradiate the priorities of my order, my devotion to Christ and my understanding of Krishna, my understanding of Nietzsche or whoever, I'm going to say, this is it.
+I've experienced it in going, well, what I'm going to do is I'm going to put aside all of my understanding, not put aside, I'm going to gradiate the priorities of my order, my devotion to Christ and my understanding of Krishna, my understanding of Nietzsche or whoever.

 And I've got to tell you, there is something mysterious about it, the way that it happened as well.

-And it was like a shepherding.
+Like, when this stuff was simultaneously happening, it was like a shepherding.

 It was a rod and a staff.

-Like my life was kind of, what I thought my life was was sort of collapsing inward.
+Like my life was kind of, what I thought my life was, was sort of collapsing inward.

-Christ in a way that's so sort of outside of logic, it might as well have been acid.
+And out of it came Christ in a way that's so sort of outside of logic, it might as well have been acid.

 It might as well have been some sort of gentle hallucinogen of like surrender.